 If you receive a civil penalty notice, respond promptly and consider professional help if the amount is substantial.
 If you suspect your situation might involve criminal exposure, consult a tax resolution attorney before responding to any IRS communication.

-Eight Ways Small Businesses Can Avoid IRS Penalties
+Eight Ways to Avoid IRS Civil Penalties in 2026

 File Your Taxes on Time Each Year